 Recommended for Group Friendly because: Susur Lee's restaurant is a fantastic place to share a memorable foodie experience with your group.

 Courtney's expert tip: It's super easy to book a private dining experience for your group at Lee.
 Check out their website for more details.

 Luma is a wonderful restaurant to stop by if you are in the heart of the city.
 Right on King Street around everything that is buzzing, the warm wood within the restaurant offsets the surrounding hustle and bustle.
 Luma is an Oliver & Bonacini restaurant that has many menus to complement the time of day you choose to dine.
 You have lunch, dinner or dessert, of course, but there is also a post 3pm lounge menu.
-The lobster and shrimp BLT burger is as good as it sounds (and you can get it as a slider in the post 3pm menu).
-The cocktails are inventive, such as the Wasabi Caesar.
+The menu is seafood heavy and includes such gems as clam carbonara and miso cod with maple syrup.
+The Manhattans are named after neighbourhoods in Toronto (the High Park; the North York).
 It is worth saving room for the desserts, with an amazing "chocolate bar" which is like a soft dark chocolate brownie layered with banana and peanut butter ice cream.
 Heaven.

 Recommended for Group Friendly because: Upscale and chic, the location couldn't be more convenient.
 Let your group congregate in the heart of the city over excellent food.

 Courtney's expert tip: Luma is available for private events on Sundays, so do contact them if this is something of interest to you.